 Day 10: Saturday 26 September, New York

-- Walking tour including Fifth Avenue, Trump Tower and the Plaza Hotel area
+- Walking tour including Fifth Avenue, Trump Tower and the Plaza Hotel are

 - Solomon R. Guggenheim Museum

 Our day will start with a 2-hour walking tour along Fifth Avenue, which provides an opportunity to pass the Trump Tower and the Plaza Hotel.
-Our first major stop is the magnificent Frick Collection: a true New York treasure.
+Our first major stop is the magnificent Frick Collection.
 The collection owes its existence to Henry Clay Frick (1849-1919), a Pittsburgh coke and steel industrialist.
-Although relatively small in size, it does feature an acclaimed collection of Old Master paintings, Renaissance sculpture, eighteenth century furniture, porcelain and bronzes superbly displayed in a glorious Fifth Avenue mansion built by Frick in 1913-1914 as his New York home.
-This superb house more than justifies a visit in its own right.
-The museum has a presentation on the life of Frick and the evolution of the collection.
+Although relatively small in size, it does feature an acclaimed collection of Old Master paintings, Renaissance sculpture, eighteenth century furniture, porcelain and bronzes.
+The collection is usually displayed in a glorious Fifth Avenue mansion built by Frick in 1913-1914 as his New York home.
+However, this building us scheduled to undergo renovation in 2020 and the Frick Collection will instead be presented in the building that was formerly the Whitney Museum and then the Met Breuer.

 Day 11: Sunday 27 September, New York